XieLipeng0830/OpenJudge/docs/built_in_graders/overview.md

 # Built-in Graders Overview

  OpenJudge provides **50+ pre-built graders** for evaluating AI responses across quality dimensions, agent behaviors, formats, and modalities.
 All graders are **rigorously evaluated** on benchmark datasets to ensure reliability and accuracy.
+For installation, environment setup, and running your first evaluation, see the **[Quick Start Guide](../get_started/quickstart.md)**.

 ## Key Features